jeffreyevans/measures/README.md

     4. Evaluate representation of ecosystems (WTE's) of interventions compared to entire country, output table (see process_elu.R & representation.R).

     5. Evaluate trend and effect size relationships with climate.
 The CHELSA_climate_analysis.R and climate_correlations.R scripts support a thorough analysis of climate change metrics, including download, processing and derivation of climate metrics.
 The relationships are characterized using a nonlinear regression.
-The tsopographic_analysis.R script implements a more general univariate assesment with an option for elevation, slope*cos(aspect) (slope aspect interaction transformation), trasp (linear centered-aspect transformation) or the aridity index.
+The topographic_analysis.R script implements a more general univariate assesment with an option for elevation, slope*cos(aspect) (slope aspect interaction transformation), trasp (linear centered-aspect transformation) or the aridity index.